 Connecting Graduate Research Candidates with Industry

-New guides to support valuable partnerships between university research students and industry partners were released today.
+Guides to support valuable partnerships between university research students and industry partners were developed and released in late 2018:

 “The Australian Industry Group has seen the joint activity with ACGR as an important endeavour to increase industry-university collaboration.
 Greater involvement by graduate research students in industry can contribute a significant contribution to innovation.
 These research candidates can apply specialised cognitive, technical and research skills to provide creative solutions to challenging problems,” Ai Group Chief Executive Innes Willox, said today.